 One thing that's made mention of quite a bit in the book is Kiribati's extreme underdeveloped nature.
 Planes don't travel in and out of the island very often, and the ones that do may look like they're seconds from falling apart.
-Buildings are of the most basic construction, and houses lack things like toilets.
+Buildings are of the most basic construction, and houses lack common necesseties, such as the humble toilet.

-By the by, privacy is considered differently here, and you shouldn't be surprised to see people roaming through a random house's backyard even if they don't live there.
+Privacy is considered different here, and you shouldn't be surprised to see people roaming through a random house's backyard – even if they don't live there.
 Many people walk around with machetes.

 Population density is quite a problem.
 Though there are 33 atolls that make up the country, more than half of Kiribati's population lives in South Tarawa, which sees a 3-percent growth rate each year.

 It's a sad fact that many social problems exist in Kiribati, especially on the heavily-populated Tarawa.

 Alcoholism is rife on the atolls, and many of their inhabitants are "bad" drunks who may be friendly when sober, but out of control when they've imbibed.

 Drinking is one of the only nighttime activities in which to take part in Kiribati, and locals who do it to excess can get rowdy and violent.

 Walking around at night, especially in Betio, in downtown Tarawa, and on the beaches of South Tarawa can welcome random attacks and arguments thanks to drunkenness.

 It's not uncommon to see bus drivers and other workers drunk on the job as well.